County Route 551 (New Jersey): History

 In 1681, the West Jersey legislature approved the laying out of a road from Amboy to Salem through Bordentown, Burlington, Mount Holly, Moorestown, and Haddonfield, along an old Lenape trail.
 It became known as a King's Highway, and was an important route of travel between the capitals of East and West Jersey.
 From South Amboy to Cranbury, the road followed Bordentown Avenue, Main Street, and County Route 535, then into Hightstown as Main Street.
 From there, the road is still known as the Old York Road to Burlington, barring a small section south of Crosswicks known as the Crosswicks-Chesterfield Road.
 From Mount Holly to Moorestown, the road is now known as the Marne Highway.
 From there to Salem, the road is still known as King's Highway, with the section surrounding Camden designated Route 41; from there to Brooklawn it's now designated CR 551 Spur, and CR 551 to Swedesboro.
 The road was straightened to its present course in 1812.
 The road had many name changes; the road west of Moorestown wasn't unified under the name "King's Highway" until 1963.

 From Woodbury to Swedesboro, the road was maintained as part of the Salem and Gloucester Turnpike; the road from Swedesboro to Woodstown was also included in the turnpike.

+On the evening of August 29, 2024, National Hockey League player Johnny Gaudreau and his brother Matthew were struck and killed while they were cycling on CR 551 in Oldmans Township, New Jersey.